sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 There are 2 distinct periods in which the container will attempt to figure out the gain:

-* The initial period of 90 minutes, in which a measurement is taken every 5 minutes
+* The initial period of 2 hours, in which an adjustment is done every 5 minutes
-* The subsequent period, in which a measurement is taken once every day
+* The subsequent period, in which an adjustment is done once every day

 Please note that in order for the initial period to complete, the container must run for 90 minutes without restarting.